 High School Languages: 6 - 12 Core Content and ESOL Endorsement/Certification

+ESOL workshops are provided for ESOL and regular education teachers throughout the year.
+Information is posted in KickUp.
 Schools may request PL sessions and workshops throughout the year.
-Please contact Dr. Margaret McKenzie for more information.Follow us on Twitter!
+Please contact the respective ESOL Coordinator for more information.Follow us on Twitter!